- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Get the details on Mad Tom Orchard on their Facebook page.

 Shelburne Orchards – Shelburne, VT

 Shelburne Orchards is perhaps the best choice if you’re seeking out apple picking near Burlington VT.
-Shelburne is a sweet town just a few miles south of Vermont’s biggest city, and the orchard is set on 60 stunning acres near the shores of Lake Champlain.
+Shelburne is a sweet town just a few miles south of Vermont’s biggest city, and the apple orchard is set on 60 stunning acres near the shores of Lake Champlain.

 There is a jam-packed schedule of things going on at Shelburne Orchards.
 During picking season, they have a host of events in addition to the everyday activities.
 Here you’ll find hay rides, fresh apple cider (including ginger apple cider), sugar dipped cider donuts, and an apple brandy tasting room for the adults.
-There are events big and small, such as the upcoming Pie Fest with live music and an apple pie baking contest.
+There are events big and small, such as the Pie Fest with live music and an apple pie baking contest.

 Shelburne Orchards is a family-owned orchard that aims for eco-friendly and sustainable practices as much as possible.
 It is often touted as one of the best apple orchards in Vermont.
 Why not go see for yourself?

 Keep up with Shelburne Orchards on their Facebook page.